jmeissen/openai-sdk/README.md

 ## Legacy function calling

-Note: see the last example for CLOS -> JSON Schema -> CLOS.
+While deprecated, its still usable.
+See the following section for how the JSON Schema comes about, and the section after that for tool-calling and the convenience wrapper.

 ```lisp
 (oai:make-openai "<api-key>")